ElikplimSunu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 __8-James_Bond:__ This script sets _hello_ file's permission to 007 _(pretty clever, huh?)_.
 __9-John_Doe:__ This script set _hello_ file's permission to 753.
 __10-mirror_permissions:__ This script copies the permissions for file _olleh_ to file _hello_.
 __11-directories_permissions:__ This script adds execute permission to only subdirectories of the current directory.
+__12-directory_permissions:__ This script creates a directory with a set of permissions.